Asher-Surber/SP21-Game-Tech-Final/README.md

 MSCH-C220 Game Jam, April 2021

 ## Theme: Every Death Counts
 We interpreted the theme as every enemy death adds to our overall score.
-However, we are passifists and did not believe that our enemies deserve to die as their lives are important to us.
+However, we are pacifists and did not believe that our enemies deserve to die as their lives are important to us.
 Therefore, we made peace with them so that we can all live together in harmony.

 ## Game Play
 Objective: Explore and try an find all the slimes :)